-Best Buy wants to be the best consumer electronics outlet in the US and beyond.
+Best Buy is one of the largest consumer electronics outlets in the US and beyond.
 The multinational retailer sells both products and services through more than 1,600 retail, mobile stand-alone, and smaller express stores under the Best Buy, Best Buy Express, Best Buy Mobile, Five Star, Future Shop, Geek Squad, Magnolia Audio Video, and Pacific Kitchen and Home Sales banners.
 Its stores sell a variety of electronic gadgets and wearables, tablets, movies, music, computers, mobile phones, and appliances.
 On the services side, it offers installation and maintenance, technical support, and subscriptions for mobile phone and Internet services.

 Best Buy's operations consist of its Domestic and International segments.
 The Domestic segment, which made up 92% of the retailer's total sales in fiscal 2016 (ended January), focuses on the US market, where Best Buy Mobile (mobile sales and service), Geek Squad (technology support services), and Pacific Sales (kitchen appliance sales and installation) can be found in US Best Buy stores using the store-within-a-store format.
 Some also operate as standalone stores.

 The company's International segment (11% of revenue) focuses on markets in Canada and Mexico.
 It counts the sales in Canada under the Best Buy (bestbuy.ca), Best Buy Mobile, Cell Shop, Future Shop (futureshop.ca), and Geek Squad; as well as sales in Mexico under the Best Buy (bestbuy.com.mx), Best Buy Express, and Geek Squad brands.

 Product-wise, the company generated more than 45% of its total revenue from computers and mobile phone sales in FY2016, while over 30% of its revenue came from consumer electronic sales.
 The remaining revenue came from Entertainment (nearly 10%%), Appliances (7%), Services (5%), and other categories (1%).

 Best Buy generated more than 90% of its total sales in the US during FY2016, while Canada contributed more than 5%.
 Its third-largest market is Mexico.
 The retailer also has a presence in Bermuda, China, Germany, Hong Kong, Japan, Luxembourg, the Netherlands, the Republic of Mauritius, Taiwan, Turks and Caicos, and the UK, among other countries.

 Sales and Marketing